Skip to main content

-There are many tangible and intangible benefits to having a vibrant community-led commercial fishing sector.
+There are many tangible and intangible benefits to having a vibrant community-led commercial fishing sector in Canada.
 Community fisheries are vital for local food security, our cultural connection to the sea, and supporting rural and remote economies.
-To unlock these benefits, Ecotrust Canada works with active fish harvesters in Indigenous and non-Indigenous communities to create new, enabling government policies, and improve fisheries monitoring, observing, and data collection.
-Below the surface, Ecotrust Canada is diving into the very foundations of what allows active fish harvesters, their families, and coastal communities to thrive holistically for generations to come.
+To unlock these benefits, Ecotrust Canada collaborates with fish harvesters, First Nations, researchers, entrepreneurs, and policymakers to create new, enabling government policies.
+Up and down the West Coast, we offer regionally tailored fisheries monitoring programs to improve local monitoring and data collection at sea and on the docks, helping to ensure sustainable resource management while supporting more than 800 harvesters.
+Below the surface, Ecotrust Canada is diving into the very foundations that allow fish harvesters, their families, and coastal communities to thrive holistically for generations to come.

 Why Ecotrust Canada?

-Ecotrust Canada has 25 years of experience working in coastal communities on fisheries issues.
-Some of Ecotrust Canada’s most important innovations include prototyping affordable electronic monitoring solutions, designing and implementing a model to support small boat fishing fleets and fisheries diversification, and creating an online platform to bring transparency to illegal, underreported and unregulated fishing.
-Ecotrust Canada has also launched two independent social enterprises that focus on monitoring and fisheries traceability.
-In 2013, Ecotrust Canada became the first charitable organization to obtain Corporation Certification to deliver at-sea and dockside fisheries monitoring programs.
+Ecotrust Canada has nearly 30 years of experience working in coastal communities on fisheries issues.
+Some of our most important innovations include prototyping affordable electronic monitoring solutions, designing and implementing a model to support small-boat fishing fleets and fisheries diversification, and creating an online platform to bring transparency to illegal, underreported, and unregulated fishing.
+Ecotrust Canada has also launched two independent social enterprises that focus on fisheries monitoring and traceability.
+In 2013, we became the first charitable organization to obtain certification through the federal Department of Fisheries and Oceans to deliver at-sea and dockside fisheries monitoring programs.
 In addition, we have a long and respected track record for bringing together fish harvesters and fishing interests to build a consensus for change.

 The team